vanh17/SnoopCH/README.md

 ### Conditionals: if, cond, and, and or
 - `(if test-expr then-expr else-expr)`
 Evaluates test-expr.
-If it produces any value other than #f, then then-expr is evaluated, and its results are the result for the if form.
+If it produces any value other than `#f`, then then-expr is evaluated, and its results are the result for the if form.
 Otherwise, else-expr is evaluated, and its results are the result for the if form.
 The then-expr and else-expr are in tail position with respect to the if form.
 Examples:
 `> (if (positive? -5) (error "doesn't get here") 2)
 2